-Noted children’s author/illustrator Meghan McCarthy will visit the Windward Westchester Lower School, on March 8, 2017.
+Noted children’s author/illustrator Meghan McCarthy visited the Windward Westchester Lower School, on March 8, 2017.
 Ms. McCarthy is best known for her nonfiction books including Daredevil: The Daring Life of Betty Skelton; Pop!: The Invention of Bubble Gum; and City Hawk: The Story of Pale Male.

-In preparation for the visit, many of Ms. McCarthy’s entertaining and informative books will be shared with students during library period.
-Additionally, each student will receive an autographed copy of Ms. McCarthy’s book, The Astronaut Handbook.
+In preparation for the visit, many of Ms. McCarthy’s entertaining and informative books were shared with students during library period.
+Additionally, each student received an autographed copy of Ms. McCarthy’s book, The Astronaut Handbook.
 We are grateful to the Windward Parents Association for sponsoring Ms. McCarthy’s visit.

 Westchester Middle School

-The entire Westchester Middle School Community is excited to welcome author Doreen Rappaport to the Westchester Middle School campus on March 13, 2017.
+The entire Westchester Middle School Community welcomed author Doreen Rappaport to the Westchester Middle School campus on March 13, 2017.

 Ms. Rappaport is an award-winning author of forty-eight fiction and non-fiction books that celebrate multiculturalism, the retelling of folktales and myths, history, the lives of world leaders and the stories of those she calls ‘not-yet-celebrated.’